jwstegemann/fritz2-docs/Attributes and CSS.md

 }
 ```

-A very special attribute is the `class` of a `Tag`.
-As seen above, you can set a static base-class just by the parameter of the factory-function of the `Tag`.
+The `class` of a `Tag` is a special attribute.
+As seen above, you can set a static base-class using the parameter of the `Tag`'s factory-function.

-You can add dynamic classes by assign a `Flow` of Strings to the `className`-attribute as with any other attribute.
+You can add dynamic classes by assigning a `Flow` of strings to the `className`-attribute like with any other attribute.
 The same works for `List<String>`s with the `classList`-attribute.

-In addition to this, you can build a map from you model data, that enables and disables single classes dynamically:
+Additionally, you can build a map from your model data that enables and disables single classes dynamically:
 ```kotlin
 render {
     div {